cwang360/tabuwave/README.md

 # tabuwave

-Tabular waveform viewer.
-Instead of using the traditional signal-to-time dimensions, Tabuwave uses an index-to-signal dimension at a specific time to make it easier to compare the same bit/groups of bits across multibit signals, such as a scoreboard represented as masks or vectors.
+Tabular waveform viewer as a simple terminal user interface.
+Instead of using the traditional signal-to-time dimensions, Tabuwave uses an index-to-signal dimension at a specific time to make it easier to compare the same bit/groups of bits across multibit signals, such as a scoreboard or buffer of entries represented as masks or vectors.
 Currently only supports VCD files as input.

-# Usage
+# Compilation

-## General usage
+## General compilation

 [Install Boost libraries](https://www.boost.org/doc/libs/1_83_0/more/getting_started/index.html) and [change the path to Boost in the Makefile](Makefile#L17) or specify the `BOOST_DIR` when compiling with `make` if needed.
 ```